WBGG-FM: WBGG-FM

 Clear Channel Communications (now iHeartMedia) acquired WAXY-FM in 1994, and changed its call sign to WBGG-FM on September 1.
 The final quarter-hour of music was delivered by DJ Miguel Lombana and consisted of "It's the Same Old Song" by the Four Tops, "The End" by The Doors and "The Long and Winding Road" by The Beatles (which was an inside gag and reference to Stuart Elliott and his signing off of 96X WMJX years earlier).
 The station went dark for one minute and signed back on the air at 12:01 a.m. as "The New Big 106".
 (The WAXY call sign is now used by an unrelated AM station in the Miami market at 790 kHz).

 Initially, BIG 106 started out as a 1970s hits station.
 By mid-1995, it was calling itself a classic hits station while still playing mostly 1970s music.
 By mid-1996, it evolved to a classic rock format.
 In 2005, the station changed its branding from "BIG 106" to "BIG 105.9".

 Between 2010 and 2015, the station served as the FM and de facto flagship station for broadcasts of the Miami Dolphins football team; after 2015, these games would move to a joint simulcast of WQAM and WKIS.
 WBGG would regain the rights on January 30, 2023, following a new agreement between iHeart and the team; the games will be shared with WINZ (AM) and the stations will carry all Dolphins games, pre and post-game shows, and a weekly show with team and league personnel.
 The play-by-play team will remain the same with former Dolphin and WIOD morning host Jimmy Cefalo, former Dolphin and current WQAM morning host Joe Rose and former Dolphin Kim Bokamper.

-In December 2024, the station's format shifted from classic rock back to classic hits, focusing on a wider variety of music from the 1980s and 1990s.
+In December 2024, the station's format shifted from classic rock back to classic hits, focusing on a wider variety of music from the 1980s and 1990s, though it continues to lean primarily toward classic rock.
 The station adapted a new slogan, "Miami's Greatest Hits".